Skip to Content

 There is also a Halloween patent of an anatomical skeleton.

-If you liked this post you might also want to check out these other free vintage image collection.
+If you liked this post, you may also want to explore these other free vintage image collections.

 Dale Astrocat